 Under the agreement, Frontier will acquire Jumia’s 100 per cent interests in Jumia House Ghana, Jumia House Nigeria, and Jumia House Angola.
 With this, it will have market leadership in these three markets, it said in a statement.

-Frontier CEO and founder Shaun Di Gregorio said the deal demonstrates the strength of the company’s entrepreneur-led online classifieds model, which provides a significant advantage over competitors which are fully owned and operated remotely by major online classifieds groups.
+Frontier CEO and founder Shaun Di Gregorio said the deal demonstrates the strength of the company’s entrepreneur-led online marketplace model, which provides a significant advantage over competitors which are fully owned and operated remotely by major online marketplace groups.

 Jumia had expressed significant interest in acquiring Afribaba, Frontier Digital Ventures said in a statement.